 After you have passed the ASWB exam, applicants will submit a request for initial license form, along with an additional prorated fee of no more than $100.00 as of August 2015, to the Board for approval.

 Social Work License Reciprocity in California

 Starting in 2016, California became the 50th state to require the ASWB exam for licensure.
 While they do not have a formal reciprocity policy, now that the testing required is the same as other states, the process for transferring licensure from another state will now be easier.
-Out-of-state applicants holding a social work license will use this form to verify their licensure.
+Out-of-state applicants holding a social work license will use this online form to verify their licensure.
 Applicants will also be required to take an 18-hour course in California law and ethics along with the other required coursework of all applicants.
 Those out-of-state applicants who have been licensed as a clinical social worker for at least four years will be qualified to become LCSWs in California.
 Those who have been licensed as a clinical social worker for fewer than four years will need to provide verification that they have completed at least 3,200 hours of supervised work experience and 104 weeks of supervision.
 If the licensing body in your state does not have equivalent requirements, time actively licensed as a clinical social worker in your state shall be accepted at a rate of 100 hours per month up to a maximum of 1,200 hours.
 You will document this along with the Clinical Social Worker Verification of Licensure/Registration/Certification in another state form.

 Licensing Renewal and Continuing Education Information